 Quick Notes:

 Soak medium thick poha for 4-5 minutes or rinse under running water in a sieve.
 The idea is to remove impurities or dirt and let the poha absorb sufficient water but should not turn into a mush.
 Its a very quick dish and all the ingredients go one after the other.
-We only like peanuts and coconut in poha hence I did not use any vegetables but you can add peas, potatoes and chopped carrots for a great brunch.
+We like only peanuts and coconut in poha hence I did not use any vegetables but you can add peas, potatoes and chopped carrots for a great brunch.

 POHA